Dequilla/Lucent/README.md

 ## Requirements

-Uses SDL, GLEW, ASSIMP, GLM and OpenGL under the hood.
+Uses Freetype, SDL, GLEW, ASSIMP, GLM and OpenGL under the hood.

 #### Building
 CEngine uses CMAKE as it's building system.
 It is recommended to build out of source.